johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### MPD-M13-Disciplines of Financial Faithfulness ####

-> Study explores financial faithfulness in the context of covenant relationship and messianic community, highlighting biblical perspectives of wealth and poverty that are radically different to those of the world.
+> Explores financial faithfulness, highlighting biblical perspectives of wealth and poverty radically different to those of the world.

 #### MPD-M14-Disciplines of Messianic Leadership ####

-> Examines the qualifications, motivations and characteristics of faithful messianic leadership, proposing a leadership model that balances *achieving* tasks, *building* teams and *developing* individuals.
+> Explores qualifications, motivations and characteristics of faithful messianic leadership *and* balancing task, team and individual.

 #### MPD-M15-Disciplines of Living by Faith ####

-> Explores how messianic faith is tested and purified through trials, until we learn to see with eyes of faith, after which major challenges no longer represent threats from which to retreat, but instead opportunities to experience God's covenant-faithfulness.
+> Explores the testing and purification of messianic faith, seeing with eyes of faith and embracing challenges as opportunities to experience God's faithfulness.

 #### MPD-M16-Disciplines of Overcoming ####

-> Employs the analogy of a sporting arena to represent the reality of spiritual confrontation and conflict with cultural idols and strongholds.
-In these contexts, we need to discern strategies that make room for a transformative encounter with God's overcoming power.
+> Employs the analogy of a sporting arena to represent spiritual confrontation and conflict with cultural idols and strongholds, discerning strategies that make room for a transformative encounter with God's overcoming power.

 ## MPD Handbooks ##

 Each MPD module *Handbook* contains four interrelated *Studies*, each of which incorporates:

--	A Précis
--	Scripture Readings
+-	A Précis, Scripture Readings
--	Topical Sections
+-	Topical Sections and Summary
--	A Summary
 -	Questions for Group Discussion

 The format is designed to facilitate reflective group learning—so that Maize Plant Discipleship resources rely not upon the presence of a qualified leader, teacher or theologian, but upon facilitators willing to co-ordinate study groups and discussions— see [Facilitating MPD][].